Eisteed/blender-render-view/README.md

 4. Wait a bit for it to install, restart blender.

+5. Open Render view from render -> Render View (IPR) or with CTRL-ALT-R

-5. Enjoy it for a few minutes then send me a pull request for a bug/crash you found :)
+6. Enjoy it for a few minutes then send me a pull request for a bug/crash you found :)

 <h3>Todos:</h3>